Models

 Publications

 The first-generation Collaborative Seismic Earth Model (CSEM) can be downloaded most easily from the website of the external page IRIS EMC.
-The second generation CSEM will become available soon.
+The second-generation CSEM is now also available.

 Publications